 It’s finally that time.
 You went through the retrieval (or retrievals), and you now have a precious, little embryo to transfer.
 Now what?
-What can you do to ensure the best success for your upcoming transfer?
+What can you do to ensure your best chance of success for your upcoming transfer (FET)?

-ACUPUNCTURE: Getting acupuncture and laser acupuncture treatments leading up to your transfer is one of the most important things you can do to improve chances of pregnancy.
-I typically recommend at least 3 treatments and ideally 6-8 treatments leading up to your frozen embryo transfer.
-These can be booked weekly or 2x per week to get the recommended amount.
+ACUPUNCTURE: Receiving fertility acupuncture and laser acupuncture treatments leading up to your transfer can improve your chances of success.
+I typically recommend a minimum of 3 treatments and ideally 6-8 treatments leading up to your frozen embryo transfer during your Estrace protocol.
+These are usually booked 2x per week to get the recommended amount.
 The goal for these treatments is to improve blood flow to the uterine lining, balance hormones, reduce stress, reduce inflammation, and improve endometrial receptivity.
 Getting acupuncture on the day of your embryo transfer (before and after) has been clinically shown to improve chances of conception by 15% as well as reduce miscarriage rates.
 At Acubalance we go on-site at Olive Fertility Centre but check in with your local fertility clinic to see if they offer on-site acupuncture for embryo transfer day.
 Check out our video here on what to expect for embryo transfer day acupuncture.
-I also recommend getting an implantation window treatment the week following your embryo transfer.
-This is an acupuncture treatment 2-5 days after your transfer (which is roughly when the embryo should be implanting) to focus on stress relief, reduce uterine contractility, improve uterine receptivity, and encourage healthy blood flow to the lining.
+I also recommend having an acupuncture treatment during the implantation window.
+This is an acupuncture treatment times 2-5 days after your transfer (which is roughly when the embryo should be implanting) to focus on stress relief, reduce uterine contractility, improve uterine receptivity, and encourage healthy blood flow to the lining.

 DIET: One of the most common things I get asked about is what to eat or not eat while preparing for an embryo transfer.
 I generally recommend a plant-filled, whole foods, anti-inflammatory diet in general for hormone balance and fertility.
 There is no one food to eat (despite what you may have heard about pineapple core) that will boost your chances of pregnancy.
 It’s important to just eat well overall.
 Stay away from the foods that you know your body doesn’t like.
 Does dairy make you bloated?
 Does take out from that one particular restaurant always make you constipated?
 Donuts make your energy levels fluctuate too much throughout the day?
 And please, stay away from McDonalds french fries after your embryo transfer.
 I know it’s a “good luck charm” but there is nothing the inflammatory oils and genetically modified potatoes will do for you.
 If you are feeling a bit lost with diet and fertility, I highly recommend downloading our fertility diet e-book for in-depth information.
 Make sure to have a warm, blood sugar stabilizing breakfast the day of your transfer.
 Bring a snack in case they run late so your blood sugar doesn’t drop or fluctuate too much.
 Try to fill up your bladder with warm water as opposed to cold or iced.